snowbldr/BabyORM/README.md

     - Arbitrary SQL query execution to fetch objects (think views in code).
     - Automatically convert column names to the given Case (for instance, camelCase to snake_case)
     - Support for multi column keys
+    - Prevent SQL injection attacks using the ORM methods.
+This does not apply to queries run using the execute method.

 ##### planned features:
     - Support storing regular object types as JSON